Beginning the Journey

 If your service member is injured or becomes suddenly ill, there will be a rapid shift in your daily life.
 And, if you’ve taken the time to prepare for the possibility of taking on a caregiving role, you will be more readily able to respond.
 Organization is key to managing the sudden or unexpected.

-If you have previously created an emergency or contingency plan for your family or household (strategies for emergency preparedness were discussed in the pre-deployment chapter), begin by considering what additional information will be useful to those who may take your place when you are occupied with caregiving responsibilities.
+If you have previously created an emergency or contingency plan for your family or household, begin by considering what additional information will be useful to those who may take your place when you are occupied with caregiving responsibilities.
 For example, add information regarding yard maintenance, bill payments, pets, mail delivery, and standing obligations.
 If you have children, their needs must be considered as well.
 Putting this information on paper will allow you to focus on your service member and leave the rest to designated friends.

 If your service member is injured, you will receive notification through the proper official channels.
 However, in this age of connectivity, you may also hear from others informally (through social media or other word of mouth), and this may be a confusing time.
 Once the facts are known, your primary contact will be your service branch program liaison (Army Wounded Warrior Program [AW2], Marine Corps Wounded Warrior Regiment, Navy Safe Harbor, Special Operations Command Care Coalition, or the Air Force Wounded Warrior Program).